kenwals/shinrin-yoku/README.md

 - One of the image cards in the gallery is hidden on small screens to improve flow of the page.

-- Form validation on subscribe form , alert if name or email is empty.
+- There is form validation on subscription form , an alert displays if name or email fields are empty.

 - In the first two sections a call to action button prompts the user to another section.

 - In the footer section , the icons will incorporate a hover animation

-- Contrasting colours are used to ensure site supports visually impaired visitors.
+- Contrasting colours and aria labels are used to ensure site supports visually impaired visitors.

 - The navbar button will float at the top of the screen .